-Our neighbour is the one who does the pet sitting but is not able to do so and that’s where we came in.
+Our neighbour is the one who does the pet sitting but cannot do so, and that’s where we came in.

 My mum and dad back in the UK pet sit in the homeowner’s home through an agency they work for.

-They love it and say it’s the easiest money they’ve ever made plus they get to live at someone else’s home for free.
+They love it and say it’s the most accessible money they’ve ever made, plus they get to live at someone else’s home for free.

 4. Garage Space Rental

-This is a big deal especially in big cities where space is limited as is having a garage as not all homes do.
+This is a big deal, especially in big cities where space is limited, as having a garage does not all homes.

-We have a double garage which is currently packed full of renovation materials but we have considered renting it in the winter.
+We have a double garage packed full of renovation materials, but we have considered renting it in the winter.

-During the winter there is a shortage of parking spaces especially for those who rent basement apartments in our area.
+There is a shortage of parking spaces during the winter, especially for those who rent basement apartments in our area.